Award Winning Specialist Clinic

 How is breast reduction surgery performed?

-Breast reduction surgery is usually performed under general anaesthetic as a day case procedure, meaning advanced sedation techniques are employed to enable you to recover more quickly after surgery and return home on the day of your breast reduction surgery.
+Breast Reduction surgery is performed under general anaesthetic as a day case procedure, meaning you are able to go home on the day of your surgery.

 Will I have to wear a garment after breast reduction surgery?

 You will need to wear a surgical bra both day and night, for up to 6 weeks after your procedure.
 Your garment will support your breasts and protect your wounds to ensure you have the best recovery and results.
 As you recover, your surgical bra will be especially important as you begin to undertake more physical activities, which may put slightly more strain on your breasts.

 Will I lose sensation after breast reduction surgery?

 Although loss of sensation is a risk after Breast Reduction, it is rare and does not occur very often.